filipernogueira/university-search-engine/README.md

 ## Dependencies

-University's Search Engine relies on the following external APIs and libraries:
+University's Search Engine relies on the following external API's and libraries:

 -   [Hipo/university-domains-list-api](https://github.com/Hipo/university-domains-list-api) - This API is used to retrieve all the universities;
 -   [Scimago Institution Rankings](imagoir.com/rankings.php?sector=Higher+educ.) - This website is the source of the rankings.